webplatform/docs-wpd/Getting_Started/index.md

 == Creating a new page ==

 Great, you have an idea for a new page you want to create, and you've determined the canonical URL where the content should live.
 For details on how to choose your page's URL, see [[WPD:Architecture|the architecture page]].
 The next step is to use the New Page form to create your page from the proper template, and at the proper URL.

+'''Steps for creating a new page'''

 # Go to the [[WPD:New_Page|New Page]] form page.
 This page contains a form for each type of content you can create on the site.
 Each form consists of a text field where you enter the new page's URL, and a Create button.
 # Locate the form area for the type of content you want to create.
 # Type the URL for the new page in the text field, and click Create Page.
 For example, if you were creating a tutorial about a racing game, the URL might be '''/tutorials/racing_game'''.

 ==Editing an existing page==